diogogithub/gnu-social/docs/developer/src/core/overview.md

 ### Routing

-Next, we'll look at the `RouteLoader`, defined in `src/Util/RoutLoader.php`, which loads all the files from `src/Routes/*.php` and calls the static `load` method, which defines routes with an interface similar to V2's `connect`, except it requires an extra identifier as the first argument.
+Next, we'll look at the `RouteLoader`, defined in `src/Core/Router/RouteLoader.php`, which loads all the files from `src/Routes/*.php` and calls the static `load` method, which defines routes with an interface similar to V2's `connect`, except it requires an additional identifier as the first argument.
 This identifier is used, for instance, to generate URLs for each route.
-Each route connects an URL path to a Controller, with the possibility of taking arguments, which are passed to the `__invoke` method of the respective controller or the given method.
-The controllers are defined in `src/Controller/` or `plugins/*/Controller` or `components/*/Controller` and are responsible for handling a request and return a Symfony `Response` object or an array that gets converted to one (subject to change, in order to abstract HTML vs JSON output).
+Each route connects a URL path to a Controller, with the possibility of taking arguments, which are passed to the `__invoke` method of the respective controller or the given method.
+The controllers are defined in `src/Controller/` or `plugins/*/Controller` or `components/*/Controller` and are responsible for handling a request and return a Symfony `Response` object, or an array that gets converted to one (subject to change, in order to abstract HTML vs JSON output).

 This array conversion is handled by `App\Core\Controller`, along with